bridgewwater/golang-project-temple-base/README.md

 - use this template, replace list below
   - `github.com/bridgewwater/golang-project-temple-base` to your package name
   - `bridgewwater` to your owner name
-  - `template-golang-lib` to your project name
+  - `golang-project-temple-base` to your project name
   - `go 1.17`, `^1.17`, `1.17.13` to new go version for dev

 ## evn